deadinside/comfyui-workflows/readme.md

 This workflow works as intended.
 Though there are issues with the way Ace Step handles duration, which is handled by the latent.
 Hopefully this will be addressed in an update.

-### Custom Nodes

-# comfyui-latent-weighted-blend

-- This is a custom latent blender that allows you to better understand the weighting when mixing latents.
-This also features a Z Image Turbo safe resize allowing you to set the final output size.

 ## Folder Structure